What Happened Between Automattic and WP Engine?

 WordPress is used in over half of the websites on the internet.
 According to W3Techs.com, WordPress is used by 43.5% of all websites on the internet.
 That’s a lot, considering all the millions of websites out there!

-If WordPress were to be completely replaced, that would mean approximately 650 million websites.
+If WordPress were to be completely replaced, that would mean approximately 650 million websites would need to be redone.
 If only half of all WordPress websites were to switch over to another CMS, approximately 320 million websites would need to be recreated.

 Somehow I don’t think that’s going to happen anytime soon.